 A Li-ion battery (15 Ah capacity, of ABSL Space Products) is used to be able to continue operations through the Earth's eclipse phase and to provide extra power during heavy operations. - The rest of the power subsystem consists of a BCR (Battery Charge Regulator) module and a PCM/PDM (Power Conditioning and Power Distribution Module) to regulate the power coming from the solar panels and battery and to distribute the power to all subsystems.
 A raw 28 V bus is distributed, alongside a regulated 5 V bus.

-Propulsion subsystem: A propulsion subsystem is needed to be able to operate as part of the constellation.
-The heritage DMC Butane cold gas monopropellant subsystem is used to correct for possible launcher injection errors, phasing maneuvers with other spacecraft and a potential EOL (End-of-Life) maneuver to reduce the time it takes before re-entry into the atmosphere.
-At BOL, the orbit parameters are selected to optimize the orbit altitude reduction and LTAN (Local Time of the Ascending Node) drift without use of the propulsion subsystem, but small corrections over life are supported.
+A propulsion subsystem is needed to be able to operate as part of the constellation.
+The heritage DMC Butane cold gas monopropellant subsystem is used to correct for possible launcher injection errors, phasing manoeuvres with other spacecraft and a potential EOL (End-of-Life) manoeuvre to reduce the time it takes before re-entry into the atmosphere.
+At BOL, the orbit parameters are selected to optimize the orbit altitude reduction and LTAN (Local Time of the Ascending Node) drift without the use of the propulsion subsystem, but small corrections over life are supported.

 The propulsion subsystem delivers ~ 20 m/s ΔV, and comprises 2 cylindrical tanks holding 2.3 kg of propellant, and a single low-thrust thruster augmented by a small resistojet to boost its efficiency.
 The system is housed on the spacecraft base-plate, alongside the propulsion-controller electronics.